ionuttbara/melody_windows/README.md

 - Tasks and Services

 Removes Services and Tasks to get PC to boot faster and get lower RAM usage.
-Go to MelodyScript.Settings\Tasks to check what tasks are removed and MelodyScript.Settings\Services for Services.
+Go to <a href=https://github.com/ionuttbara/melody_windows/tree/main/MelodyScript.Settings/Tasks>MelodyScript.Settings\Tasks </a> to check what tasks are removed and <a href=https://github.com/ionuttbara/melody_windows/tree/main/MelodyScript.Settings/Services> MelodyScript.Settings\Services </a> for Services.

 - Taskbar